OAuth Integrations Guide

 Supported Providers

-Superglue has built-in support for these OAuth providers:
+superglue has built-in support for these OAuth providers:

 • GitHub: auth_url: https://github.com/login/oauth/authorize

-• Google: auth_url: https://accounts.google.com/o/oauth2/v2/auth
+• Google Ads: auth_url: https://accounts.google.com/o/oauth2/v2/auth (see setup guide)

 • Microsoft: auth_url: https://login.microsoftonline.com/common/oauth2/v2.0/authorize